yeslogic/allsorts-tools/README.md

 `allsorts dump path/to/font` prints out information about the font.

+#### Options

-`--name` includes the metadata contained in the `name` table in the output.
+* `--name` includes the metadata contained in the `name` table in the output.

-`-c` can be used to print information about a CFF font or table not wrapped in a TrueType or OpenType container.
+* `-c` can be used to print information about a CFF font or table not wrapped in a TrueType or OpenType container.

-`-t` extracts the named table from the supplied font.
+* `-t` extracts the named table from the supplied font.
 The output should be redirected to a file.
 E.g. `allsorts dump -t glyf > glyf.bin`

-`-g` prints information about a specific glyph in a font.
+* `-g` prints information about a specific glyph in a font.

-`-l` prints out all offsets in the `loca` table in the font.
+* `-l` prints out all offsets in the `loca` table in the font.

 #### Example